Photo Credit: kthypryn C.C. Lincese 2.0

 I was ten that summer, and had been in a sort of batting slump-no hits, 10 walks, and 12 strike outs on the season.
 However, for my birthday I received a batting glove, and everything was about to change.
 I remember well that hot August afternoon.
 I remember stepping to the plate in the bottom of the sixth and final inning, the score tied at 0 to 0.
 I remember the chatter “hey batter, hey batter, batter”.
 I remember my mother’s voice, “Come on, Brett, hit out of the park.”
 How could I let my mother down?
 The umpire dusted off home plate.
 I knocked the dirt out of my cleats and stepped into the batter’s box.
 My grip was sure.
 The batting glove locked my hands into the roughed up Louisville Slugger.

 The first pitch came, and I swung with all might.
 “Strike,” the umpire declared.
 I heard my coach screaming, “Don’t swing, take the walk!”.
 I stepped out of the batter’s box, and took a practice swing.
 I looked towards the home dugout.
-My coach was chewing sunflower seeds with his hands on his hips.
+My coach stared back grumpy with sunflower seeds in his cheek.
 The umpire announced, “0 and 1!”.
 Then I gathered my confidence, and stepped back into the batter’s box.
 The second pitch came.
 “Ball” the umpire said, “1 and 1”.
 I heard my mom’s voice over the infield chatter, “Come on, Brett!”
 How could I let that voice down?
 I gritted my teeth and settled into my batting stance with my elbow up.
 Then the third pitch came.
 It was low and inside.
 I stood frozen and at the last moment tried to jump backwards, but the pitch hit my left foot.
 I was in shock, but I didn’t let it show.
 I just threw my bat towards the on-deck circle and looked to the umpire.
 “Hit batsman!”, he declared. ”Son, take your base!”
 There was lackluster applause from the stands, and I limped down the first base line.
 I was the winning run, and I was on!

 Now we were at the top of the lineup, and Jamie came to bat.
 Jamie was a powerhouse hitter.
 If anybody could come through for us it was Jamie!
 The pitcher put his foot on the mound, and I committed to a small lead off.
 The chatter came from the infield,”Hey batter, hey batter, batter.”
 The pitcher wound up, and the pitch came.
 “Crack!” the ball launched off Jamie’s bat and headed deep over the second baseman’s head.
 I started running.
 The crowd was cheering.
 My heart was burning in my chest, and as I approached second base, I looked to the third base coach.
 He was waving me to third.
 I ran with all my might.
 I could hear my mother’s voice, “Go Brett, Go!”.
 I felt as if I was flying, and soon I reached third base.
 There the third base coach said, “Stop!”
 I stopped and looked back.
 Jamie was on second standing straight up with his hands on his hips.
 I looked towards the home dugout.
 The whole team was on there feet.
 I was safe on third!